saferpay/sndbx/texts/spg.md

 <div class="warning">
   <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
   <p>
     <strong>Important:</strong> In order to gather said payment-data, after these events, you need a payment page token, to initialize the next steps.
-Saferpay can vorward this token, if you insert the placeholder {{{PAYMENTPAGETOKEN}}} into the defined URLs.
+Saferpay can vorward this token, if you insert the placeholder <strong>{{{PAYMENTPAGETOKEN}}}</strong> into the defined URLs.
 Saferpay will replace it with the token and call the URLs with it, via HTTP GET.
 You then can etract the token and proceed to the chapter <strong>Connecting the JSON API</strong>.
   </p>
 </div>